julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 ---

-### Angelica
+### Angelica (*Angelica archangelica*)

-**The Holy Ghost’s root, a woman’s protector.**

-Tall and luminous, angelica grows wild in Nordic hills and Appalachian hollers.
-In Hoodoo and European folk magic alike, it’s dried and carried to ward off evil, especially by women.
-In some Balkan traditions, it’s used to protect children and infants from illness caused by the evil eye or bad spirits.
+**The archangel’s gift and women’s ward.**

+Tall and luminous, angelica was once believed to bloom on the feast of St. Michael, and so it earned the name “Archangel Root.”
+In Nordic and Appalachian folk magic, angelica is worn to ward off illness, enchantment, and malevolent forces—especially for women and children.

+In Hoodoo, it is known as a powerful protector for women against abuse or spiritual attack.
+A piece of root carried in the pocket serves as a charm of strength and divine backing.

 ---

-### Basil
+### Basil (*Ocimum basilicum*)

 **The ordinary herb with extraordinary power.**